cjaeger/ipv4info/README.md

 IPv4Info
 ========

-Java Package for collecting DNS-Informations of IP-Addresses, IP-Subnets E-Mail-Addresses or domains.
+Java Package for collecting DNS-Informations of IPv4-Addresses, IPv4-Subnets E-Mail-Addresses or domains.

 Input can be a list of follwing types: